Steinbach (store)

 Steinbach was a department store chain based in Asbury Park, New Jersey with locations throughout the United States northeast.
-It opened in 1870 and was purchased by Supermarkets General Corporation (SGC) in the 1960s, and was shuttered in early 1999.
+It opened in 1870 and was purchased by Supermarkets General Corporation (SGC) in the 1960s, and was shuttered in early 1999 after filing for Chapter 11 Bankruptcy.

 History

 Steinbach was founded in 1870 by the Steinbach brothers, John, Henry, and Jacob in Long Branch.
 The brothers expanded to the Asbury location four years later.
 In the early 20th century, Steinbach's was considered to be the "world's largest department store."

 The company was at one time affiliated with the Kresge-Newark department store in downtown Newark.
 In the 1960s, the chain was purchased by Supermarkets General Corporation, and continued to operate as a standalone company.
 SGC also purchased the Howland chain in Bridgeport, Connecticut (which had previously merged the Genung's chain of stores into itself), along with the two-store Goerke's department store based in Elizabeth, New Jersey.
 Howland also continued to run as a stand-alone chain, while the Goerke's stores became part of the Steinbach chain, and in turn were rebranded Steinbach.
 In the 1970s, the chain opened three full line branches at shopping mall locations along the growing Jersey shore, including the chain's largest, a unit at the Shore Mall near Atlantic City.
 In 1976, a fourth mall location was opened at the Seaview Square Mall, near its downtown Asbury Park store.

 The Seaview Square location was opened as the chain's most upscale store, and a number of departments were originally not part of the merchandise mix.
 This changed when the downtown Asbury Park location was closed in 1979, and Seaview Square was modified to include all departments that were carried at the former downtown store.
 The Asbury Park location burned down in 1989.